 How does a CDP improve display advertising performance?

-A customer data platform (CDP) improves display advertising by creating unified customer profiles that enable more precise audience segmentation and targeting.
+A customer data platform (CDP) improves display advertising by enabling precise audience targeting from unified customer profiles.
 CDPs allow marketers to suppress ads for existing customers, build lookalike audiences from their best customers, and coordinate display campaigns with other channels like email and social.
-This data-driven approach reduces wasted ad spend and increases conversion rates.
+This first-party data approach reduces wasted ad spend and increases conversion rates compared to cookie-based targeting.

 Is display advertising still effective in the age of ad blockers?

-Yes, display advertising remains effective when executed strategically.
-While ad blocker adoption has grown, native advertising formats that blend with site content, contextual targeting based on page content, and programmatic buying through demand-side platforms have evolved to maintain reach and relevance.
-The key is delivering targeted, high-quality ad experiences that provide value to the audience rather than generic, disruptive placements.
+Yes, display advertising remains effective when executed strategically with quality creative and precise targeting.
+While ad blocker adoption has grown, native advertising formats, contextual targeting based on page content, and programmatic buying through demand-side platforms have evolved to maintain reach.
+The key is delivering targeted, high-quality ad experiences that provide value rather than generic, disruptive placements.